-3. Results and Discussion
+3 Results and discussion

-3.1 Model Validation
+3.1 Model validation

 Considering that random processes in the atmosphere may lead to uncertainty regarding the cooling effect, offline comparative experiments were conducted to understand the cooling effects of urban irrigation and road sprinkling.
-These experiments comprised raw simulations without urban water usage, and with urban irrigation and road sprinkling using the community land model (CLM 4.5).
-The simulations were driven by ITP atmosphere forcing data (June to August in the year 2012) obtained from the Data Assimilation and Modeling Center for Tibetan Multi-spheres, Institute of Tibetan Plateau Research, Chinese Academy of Science (Yang et al., 2010a).
-The simulation results showed that urban irrigation decreased the groundwater table due to groundwater extraction, as also shown by Yang et al. (2010b), and the surface soil moisture increased (Figure 4).
-There were no changes in the water table and surface soil moisture under road sprinkling due to the lack of underground water processes below the impervious layer.
+These experiments comprised raw simulations without urban water usage and with urban irrigation and road sprinkling, using the community land model (CLM 4.5).
+The simulations were driven by atmosphere forcing data (June to August in the year 2012) obtained from the Data Assimilation and Modeling Center for Tibetan Multi-spheres, Institute of Tibetan Plateau Research, Chinese Academy of Science (Yang et al., 2010a).
+The simulation results showed that urban irrigation decreased the groundwater table due to groundwater extraction, as also shown by Yang et al. (2010b), and the surface soil moisture increased (Fig. 4).
+There were no changes in the water table and surface soil moisture from road sprinkling due to the lack of underground water processes below the impervious layer.
 Evapotranspiration was strengthened when more water was applied to irrigate soil or farmland, and heat from the ground and air was taken away.
-Similar results were obtained under road sprinkling but the physical process was slightly different.
-As a result, both schemes decreased the sensible heat flux, ground temperature, air temperature, and wind speed, and increased the latent heat flux (Figure 5).
+Similar results were obtained from road sprinkling, but the physical process was slightly different.
+As a result, both schemes decreased the sensible heat flux, ground temperature, air temperature, and wind speed, and increased the latent heat flux (Fig. 5).
 In addition, the impacts of land surface variables were limited to the areas where water was applied because the offline simulations did not consider climate effects between the atmosphere and land surface.
-Thus, the cooling effects were fairly obvious under urban irrigation and road sprinkling, as also shown in previous studies (Wang et al., 2019; Hendel and Royon, 2015).
+Thus, the cooling effects were fairly obvious following urban irrigation and road sprinkling, as also shown in previous studies (Wang et al., 2019; Hendel and Royon, 2015).
 Moreover, road sprinkling has been conducted in Beijing and Tokyo.
-In addition, the sensible heat flux and latent heat flux results obtained from the urban water usage simulations (including both urban irrigation and road sprinkling) were better than the raw model results (Figure 6).
-Flux station observations from July to August in year 2012 and the station simulation results were interpolated from the regional simulation results in 2012.
-Comparisons of these data showed that the correlation coefficient increased slightly and the root mean squared errors for sensible heat flux and latent heat flux decreased by 4.69 and 6.94 W/m2, respectively, while the absolute errors for sensible heat flux and latent heat flux decreased by 7.3 and 9.62 W/m2.
-Therefore, urban water usage, including urban irrigation and road sprinkling, should be considered when conducting weather and climate simulations.
+In addition, the sensible heat flux and latent heat flux results obtained from the urban water usage simulations (including both urban irrigation and road sprinkling) were better than the raw model results (Fig. 6).
+Flux station observations from July to August in 2012 and the station simulation results were interpolated from the regional simulation results